 - 1 x Blackhawk SERPA Level 2 holster, flat dark earth

 - 1 x xGalco International magazine and tactical light holster

 - 1 x LED Lenser tactical light with AAA Batteries

 - 1 x Dressing, First Aid, Camouflaged, 4” x 7”, Sterile : NSN# 6510-00-159-4883 – Elwyn Inc.

 That’s it, nothing more; the bare necessities.
 Why nothing more?

-Well, I was mainly successful with one minor stupid mistake.
-And one of the primary reasons why I was able to evade my pursuers was being low-profile.
-The “trackers” mentioned that in our After Action Review (AAR) that they couldn’t really ever identify me from the other downtown folks.
-And that is exactly my point, being able to move about, returning home or traveling to a survival cache without being noticed.
-But if you are noticed, you must have the ability to defend yourself with extreme violence if needed.
+Well, one way to avoid a stupid mistake being low-profile.
+And being low-profile means that anyone tracker you can’t distinguish you from any other folks.
+And that is exactly my point, being able to move about, returning home, or traveling to a survival cache, without being noticed.
+But if you are noticed, you must then have the ability to defend yourself with extreme violence if needed.
 My “go bag” gives me the ability to do that.

 So let me go through each item and explain my reasoning:

 This is my primary defense weapon for this situation.
 Yes, I normally conceal carry when I am outside of the home.
 But there are rare times that I just can’t, or don’t choose to, carry.
 That being said, I will always have my “go-bag” in my vehicle.
 So why a Sig P229?
 Well, I am very, very partial to Sigs.
 They are an extremely dependable gun and they fit my hand perfectly.
 I like their reliability and have no problem betting my life, or my family’s safety, on them.
 Why a .40cal?
 It is a fast round, very lethal, and I can carry 50% more ammunition than my Sig 1911 Ultra Compact.
 I can hit 8” targets consistently at 100 yards and that round can still be fairly effective at greater distances.